 It trades in units of 1,000 US barrels and the price is quoted in dollars and cents per barrel.
 The minimum price fluctuation in the price of crude oil is US$ 0.001 per barrel.

-Crude oil Futures trading has always been of tremendous interest to speculators who hope to profit from the ever changing price of this commodity, the energy market opens on Sunday 22:00 GMT and closes on Friday 20:30 GMT.
+Crude oil Futures trading has always been of tremendous interest to speculators who hope to profit from the ever-changing price of this commodity, the energy market opens on Sunday at 22:00 GMT and closes on Friday at 20:30 GMT.
 There is a daily closing for 45 minutes from 21:15 to 22:00 GMT.

-CMX Markets provide all above financial instruments for traders to enjoy trading.
+CMX Markets provide all the above financial instruments for traders to enjoy trading.